 - a.
 Fuel Flow: Each emergency diesel engine gen-set (Ref.
 Nos.
-1 through 44, T1 and T2) shall be equipped with a device to continuously measure and record individual fuel consumption (in gallons) for each engine gen-set. - b.
+1 through 132) shall be equipped with a device to continuously measure and record individual fuel consumption (in gallons) for each engine gen-set. - b.
 Engine Operating Hours: Each emergency diesel engine gen-set (Ref.
 Nos.
-1 through 44, T1 and T2) shall be equipped with a non-resettable hour meter which measures the duration of time that each engine gen-set is operated.
+1 through 133) and each fire pump diesel engine (Ref.
+Nos.
+134 and 135) shall be equipped with a non-resettable hour meter which measures the duration of time that each engine is operated.

-Each monitoring device (as required in a. and b. above) shall be observed by the permittee with a frequency of not less than once each day the emergency diesel engine gen-set is operated.
+Each monitoring device (as required in a. and b. above) shall be observed by the permittee with a frequency of not less than once each day the engine is operated.
 The permittee shall keep a log of these observations.